azurenity/traingo/plan.md

 3. save the timings between each mrt station
 - doable with step 2

 4. accept user inputs

+user inputs will be of two stations, first station being the initial location and the second station being the final location

 - rest api, postman for testing
 5. attempt to find the fastest way from inputted station to said station
 - topological sort, dijkstra algorithm

+after the programme, it shd be able to output the following:
+1) the shortest amount of time needed
+2) the route that the user shd take in order to reach the location
+3) interchanges if there is changes of lines

 6. if possible make it into a telegram bot
 - research online

+7. Extras
+- timings to interchange between the lines shd be done once the library is able to store all the travel timings
+- output the second fastest timing and route
+- include LRT stations (currently no data on lrt travel timings)